 - Resource name

-- Nameplate capacity
+- Installed capacity

 - Fuel type

 - IESO zone

 - In-service date

-- End of commitment date
+- Out-of-service date

 - Status

+The installed capacity in MWs for thermal resources represent the maximum active power capability less station service load collected through the CDMS.
+For non-thermal resources, the installed capacity is the maximum active power capability collected through the CDMS.
+For non-market participants, the installed capacity is assumed as their contract capacity.
 The in-service date for new resources is the expected start date of commercial operation.
 The out-of-service date is the end of a resource's contract, commitment or the retirement date, not the date of market de-registration.

 There are three types of resource status: existing, committed and merchant.
 Existing resources have a contract/commitment or are rate-regulated and are currently in operation.
 Committed resources have a contract, but are still in the construction/commissioning phase.
-Merchant resources are resources that operate in the IESO electricity market without a long-term contract.
+Merchant resources are resources that operate in the IESO electricity market without a contract.